Skip to content

 Senate Senate eFD system (Periodic Transaction Reports) Daily

 Filings are collected directly from the official House and Senate disclosure systems — not resold third-party feeds — with the original filings archived for provenance.
-Coverage spans US-listed stocks and ETFs, with 10+ years of history (filings since 2016) available for backtesting.
+Coverage includes all 535 sitting members of both chambers, plus covered filings by former members, and spans US-listed stocks and ETFs with 10+ years of history (filings since 2016) available for backtesting.

 Disclosure timing: the STOCK Act requires members of Congress to disclose trades within 45 days of the transaction.
 New filings appear in the dataset the day they are collected, but the reporting lag is inherent to the disclosure regime — factor it into any signal research.
 Members occasionally disclose trades late, so transaction dates older than the filing window do appear.